cygnusroot/gitlab.io/doc/administration/operations/extra_sidekiq_processes.md

 To modify the check interval for the additional sidekiq processes, you would use the `sidekiq_cluster['interval']` option in the `gitlab.rb` file.
-This tells the additiona processes how often to check for enqueued jobs.
+This tells the additional processes how often to check for enqueued jobs.

 ```ruby
 sidekiq_cluster['interval'] = 5